oasis-tcs/openc2-jadn-im/imjadn-v2.0-cn01.md

   defined based on it.

 Type inheritance is static and can be applied both to primitive and compound types.
-However, as explained in the [JADNv2] specification, there are other mechanisms applicable to primitive and some compound types to achieve equivalent results.
+However, as explained in the JADN Specification, there are other mechanisms applicable to primitive and some compound types to achieve equivalent results.
 The primary applications on inheritance identified in the specification are: